-Capital of its own autonomous region and Spain’s third largest city, Valencia is a thriving metropolis of close to a million people.
+Capital of its own autonomous region and Spain’s third largest city, Valencia is a thriving metropolis of about a million people.
 It is the largest port on the west coast of the Mediterranean

 Founded in Roman times, Valencia’s history has been shaped by everything from Medieval time and the Moorish crusades up to the Spanish Civil War.